peter88213/yw2mso/README.md

 Please note that the program has not yet been extensively tested.
 To me, it's actually just a proof of concept.
 I probably won't develop the program further.
 Feel free to copy the project and modify it to your own liking.

+### DOCX text document export

-The yw2oxml script creates *docx* files, but formatting issues may still occur.
+The yw2oxml script creates *docx* files, formatted in a "standard manuscript pages" layout.

+### XSLX spreadsheet export (not fully implemented)

+In principle, it is also possible to export spreadsheets, such as scene lists or character lists.
+For this purpose there are some modules in the subdirectory `src\yw2oxmllib\xlsx`, which create XLSX table files according to the name, but still contain the code for OpenDocument ODS inside.

 To create proper *xlsx* documents, the following classes must be adapted first: